 Use.
 Mizuna can be added to stir-fries and soups.
 Mizuna is often an ingredient in the salad mix called mesclun or spring mix; other greens often found in mesclun are arugula, dandelion, frisée, mâche, radicchio, endive, and sorrel.

-Varieties of grow.
-‘Kyona Mizuna’: rosettes of thin, deep cut, feathery, fringed leaves, mild flavor; ‘Purple Mizuna’: green leaves with purple margins.
+Varieties.
+‘Kyona Mizuna’: rosettes of a thin, deep cut, feathery, fringed leaves, mild flavor; ‘Purple Mizuna’: green leaves with purple margins.

 Botanical name.
 Brassica rapa var. juncea; Mizuna is a member of the cabbage family, Cruciferae.